spiral/docs/application/controllers.md

 }
 ```

-When no controller under given name can be found, or action is invalid `ControllerException` will be throwed out.
+When no controller under given name can be found, or action is invalid `ControllerException` will be throwed out.s.

 ## Default Controller Implementation
 Even if you can easily implement your contoroller using interface only (controllers resolved using `FactoryInterface`, so you can use contructor injections) it might be easier to use pre-created controller implementation `Spiral\Core\Controller`.
 This implementation provides support for method injections and simplified access to container bindings (every Controller is Service):